Episode Transcript

 the suspects were drunk or high or suffering from PTSD,

-and given Suspect a's attempt to kill his wife, they
+and given suspect A's attempt to kill his wife, they

-don't leave it was an accident.
+don't believe it was an accident.

 You're not going to get a why that you go, oh,